eduglezbau/mydemoAPI/home.md

 # Payments API - UAPIM Demo

-Permits payments of orders and other stuff
+Permits payments of orders and other stuffs.

 **URL** : `/api/payments/:pk/`